 KPIs are only calculated if the samples have at least 15-30 data points (this varies depending on the KPI) and if the KPI in question is applicable to a product.
 Therefore some products do not have a full set of root KPIs.
 It is important to exclude KPIs based on small (and therefore not representative) samples to ensure that the graph scales are not distorted by outlier KPIs.

 Measuring business benefits – the BBI and best-in-class companies

 Business benefits are the real reason for carrying out any BI project and The BI & Analytics Survey has been studying them directly for years.
 We ask respondents the extent to which they realize a list of benefits with their BI tools.

 For each potential benefit, respondents are asked to indicate the level of achievement, if any, with five levels.
 We use a weighted scoring system to derive a composite score for each of the possible benefits, based on the level of benefit achieved.
 We call this the BBI (Business Benefits Index).

 This rating system is the basis of the most important index in The BI & Analytics Survey.
 It is a dimensionless number with an arbitrary value, but as long as the weighting system remains constant it can be used for comparisons between segments of the sample, such as the sample for individual products or regions, to name just two.

-For a more detailed description on the KPIs and how we calculated them see our Sample, KPIs and Methodology PDF.
+For a more detailed description of the KPIs and how we calculated them, see our Sample, KPIs and Methodology PDF.